thk89/smileyCoin/README.md

-Initally the idea was also to add some interactivity to some commands but due to time mismanagement and the fact that implementing the command history and tab completion was headache until we found a library that did the job, we had to cut some corners.
+Initally the idea was also to add some interactivity to some commands but due to time mismanagement and the fact that implementing the command history and tab completion was a headache until we found a library that did the job, we had to cut some corners.
 There are 2 extra commands provided, clear and history.
 Clear clears the terminal screen and history prints a list of recent commands.
 The library used for command history and tab completion is not written to be compatable with c++, so some edits had to be made in order to get it to compile.
+No linking needs to be done in order to use this library, as it is self contained in the files linenoise.h and linenoise.c.

-All of the code changes can be found in bitcoin-cli.cpp
+All of the code changes can be found in bitcoin-cli.cpp.